“A piercing pain”

 “Honey?
 Stay with us, okay?
 Please?”

-And as the nurses moved to insert the catheter, I recognized I didn’t want to be present for whatever came next.
+As with any other mildly serious thing that had ever happened to me, like getting in trouble at school or getting picked up by the police, as the nurses moved to insert the catheter, I recognized I didn’t want to be present for whatever came next.

 So instead of answering the request to “stay” with my care team, I let go.
 I slipped back into the darkness of unconsciousness, where risk and consequence couldn’t reach me.